vluzrmos/domain-finder/README.md

 ```

 ### Wordlists
-The directory wordlists contains a files with a list of subdomain names that you can.
+The directory wordlists contains files with a list of subdomain names that you can use without create volumes.

 ### Example
 ```bash